-What is a good price for a beginner electric guitar?
+What is a reasonable price for a beginner electric guitar?

 You don’t have to spend a fortune these days to buy a very good instrument.
-With advances in manufacturing and technology you can actually get a pretty decent instrument for not a whole lot of money.
-Although, when buying a guitar the more you can afford to spend, the better quaility you will be able to get.
+With advances in manufacturing and technology, you can get a pretty decent instrument for not a whole lot of money.
+Although, when buying a guitar, the more you can afford to spend, the better quality you will be able to get.
 You should also be realistic about just how important sound and quality are to kids; there is no reason that you need to spend more than a few hundred dollars to get them started.

 Should I buy a larger guitar so my child can grow into it?